younthu/BigBrother/README.md

 # BigBrother
-A android tool for big brother
+A android spy tool for big brother.

 # Implemented features